-- You must have at least £945 of personal savings in cash, held for a consecutive 90 days before the date of application;
+- You must have the adequate amount (see below) of personal savings in cash held for a consecutive 28 days before the date of application;

 Applicants wishes to apply under this category must be endorsed in this category by an endorsing body listed on the gov.uk website.